DreddyI/yii2-select-yandex-map-location/README.md

 # yii2-select-map-location
 Yii2 widget to select location at map and choose map coordinates

-This extension adds functionality to select the location on the Google map.
+This extension adds functionality to select the location on the Yandex.map.
 The extension indicates the model and attributes, which stores the address, latitude and longitude.

 When choosing a location map of switches and sets the marker to the selected location.
 The attributes recorded address and coordinates of the selected location.